-Google has made Android 12 open-source earlier this week and now, the company has said it is focused on helping organizations achieve the right balance between protecting employee privacy and equipping it with necessary security and controls.
+Google made Android 12 open-source earlier this week, and now, the company has said it is focused on helping organizations achieve the right balance between protecting employee privacy and equipping it with necessary security and controls.

 Android 12 introduces user privacy enhancements for all managed devices, including improved transparency of admin controls.